weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/setup-and-run-a-sds-resource-node.md

 The resource node(PP) should be registered to a meta node(SP) before doing anything else.

-In `ppd terminal`, input one of the two following identical subcommands
+In `ppd terminal`, input one of the two following identical sub-commands:

 ```shell
 rp